This is a slightly adapted version of Hans Selye's stress model, where the definition of

 Learn what your signs of stress are and take action when you spot them

-Or book a free call if you want to explore how coaching can help with the challenge-performance-stress equation.
+Book a free call if you want to explore how coaching can help with the challenge-performance-stress equation.

-If you'd like to make sure you see all of my blogs, sign up here for my monthly email.
+And if you'd like to make sure you see all of my blogs, sign up here for my monthly email.